AD-H: Language-guided Autonomous Driving with Hierarchical Agents: Methods

-The role of the controller is to translate the intermediate driving commands generated by the planner into executable control signals, which is much easier than directly predicting the control signals from the high-level instructions.
-Therefore, instead of using the 7B LLaMA model~\cite{liu2024llava} as in LMDrive~\cite{shao2023lmdrive}, we adopt the more lightweight OPT-350M~\cite{zhang2022opt} for this purpose.
+The role of the controller is to translate the mid-level driving commands generated by the planner into executable control signals, which is much easier than directly predicting the control signals from the high-level instructions.
+Therefore, instead of using the 7B LLaVA model~\cite{liu2024llava} as in LMDrive~\cite{shao2023lmdrive}, we adapt the more lightweight OPT-350M~\cite{zhang2022opt} for this purpose.
 Since OPT-350M is a pure language model, we empower it with visual perception ability by adding an additional vision encoder~\cite{he2016deep} and a Q-Former~\cite{li2023blip2}.
 As shown in Figure~\ref{fig:pipeline}, the pipeline of the controller is similar to that of the planner.
-The input images are also encoded by the vision encoder and then projected into the textual feature space through the pre-trained Q-Former.
-OPT-350M then takes as input the visual embeddings as well as the textual tokens of the high-level instruction and mid-level commands.
+The input images are also encoded by the vision encoder and then concatenated with the point cloud features as the same with LMDrive~\cite{shao2023lmdrive}.
+The concatenated features are projected into the space of textual features through the pre-trained Q-Former.
+OPT-350M then receives the visual embeddings as well as the textual tokens of the high-level instructions and mid-level commands.
 The hidden state of its output layer serves as the action embedding and is finally decoded into 5 future waypoints through 2-layer MLP.
 These waypoints can be input into downstream control algorithms (\emph{e.g.}, PID) to produce numerical information for vehicle control, such as speed, throttle, and steering angle.
 The above pipeline for the controller can be mathematically expressed as

 where $\mathbf{c}_t$ represents the mid-level command generated by the planner, $g_l$ and $g_w$ denote the OPT-350M model and the MLP for waypoint regression, respectively, and $\mathbf{h}_t$ indicates the hidden state output of OPT-350M.
 During training, we feed the ground-truth mid-level command into the controller and minimize the $L_1$ loss between the predicted and ground-truth waypoints.